Hazardous Liquid Integrity Management: Performance Measures

 Beginning in 2004, hazardous liquid pipeline operators have been required to submit performance measure reports for pipeline infrastructure covered by Integrity Management (IM) programs.
-PHMSA uses data from these reports—due on June 15th for the previous calendar year—to monitor and report on industry progress in meeting the requirements of the hazardous liquid pipeline integrity management (HL IM) regulations, to prioritize operators for future agency inspections, and to respond to inquiries about PHMSA’s oversight program.
+PHMSA uses data from these reports, which are due on June 15th for the previous calendar year, to monitor and report on industry progress in meeting the requirements of the hazardous liquid pipeline integrity management (HL IM) regulations, to prioritize operators for future PHMSA inspections, and to respond to inquiries about PHMSA’s oversight program.

 HL IM reporting data shows the trend for High Consequence Area (HCA) miles, large spills in HCAs, HCA miles assessed (both baseline and reassessment), and HCA repairs.
 The definitions below provide additional details about the reporting criteria.
 Operators submit this data separately for inTERstate and inTRAstate pipelines.
 The data is submitted by individual State for inTRAstate pipelines.
 Use the Inter/Intra prompt and State prompt to tailor the reports to the data you want to see.

 Accidents are releases of hazardous liquid or carbon dioxide from a pipeline that results in one or more of the following consequences: a death or personal injury necessitating in-patient hospitalization; estimated property damage of more than $50,000; a release of 5 gallons or more of hazardous liquid or carbon dioxide (or 5 barrels or more resulting from most types of maintenance activity); or, an explosion or fire not intentionally set by the operator.